nodejs/node/benchmark/README.md

 path, hence if you want to compare two HTTP benchmark runs make sure that the Node version in the path is not altered.

-`wrk` may be available through your preferred package manger.
+`wrk` may be available through your preferred package manager.
 If not, you can easily build it [from source][wrk] via `make`.

 By default `wrk` will be used as benchmarker.
 If it is not available